zimran3/meal_planner-/README.md

 # Classes We Created
 - Meal
-Represents one meal and its ingredients.
+Represents a single meal and its ingredients.
+This class stores the meal name, course type (breakfast, lunch, or dinner), and a list of ingredients.
+It provides methods to add, remove, and count ingredients, as well as update meal information.

 - WeeklyPlan
-Stores meals assigned to each day.
+Stores meals assigned to each day of the week.
+This class allows meals to be assigned, removed, counted, and cleared for specific days or the entire week.

 - ShoppingList
-Collects ingredients and creates a grocery list.
+Collects ingredients from the weekly meal plan and creates a grocery list.
+This class ensures ingredients are gathered correctly and avoids duplicates.

 - MealPlannerApp
 Runs the main menu and connects all the other classes.
+This class provides a console-based interface that allows the user to interact with the program.

-Each class has several methods (more than eight total methods per class as required).
+Each class includes eight or more methods, including special methods such as __init__, as required by the project instructions.

 # How to Run the Program:
+1. Clone the repository from GitHub.
+2. Open a terminal in the project directory.
+3. Run the program using:
+   python meal_planner.py

 # Testing the Program
+All testing is done using pytest.
+To run the tests:
+1. Install dependencies:
+   pip install -r requirements.txt
+2. Run pytest:
+   pytest
+All tests should pass successfully.

 # Project structure:
-Files in the Project:
-* meal.py – Meal class
-* weekly_plan.py – WeeklyPlan class
-* shopping_list.py – ShoppingList class
-* app.py – Main program with the menu
-* tests/ – pytest files
+meal_planner.py        # Main program and class definitions test_meal_planner.py   # Pytest test cases
+requirements.txt       # Project dependencies
-* README.md – Project explanation
+README.md              # Project documentation
+.gitignore             # Ignored files and folders

 # Team members:
+* Maisha Subin
+* Zainab Imran
+* Shuvanga Timilsina
-Maisha Subin, Zainab Imran, Shuvanga Timilsina, Skye Crane
+* Skye Crane

 # Video Presentation
 Our final video explains: